se-research/OpenDaVINCI/automotive/odcantools/README.md

 After a successful compilation, all the OpenDaVINCI binaries will be found in /opt/od/bin/.

-### Install third-party packages for odcockpit

-Some tools in this folder require the odcockpit visualization environment, which is dependent on a number of third-party packages.
-Run

-    $ sudo apt-get install libcv-dev libhighgui-dev freeglut3 libqt4-dev libqwt5-qt4-dev libqwt5-qt4 libqt4-opengl-dev freeglut3-dev qt4-dev-tools libboost-dev

 ### Replay raw CAN data in asc format using odcanascreplay

 In /odcanascreplay/example, there is an example "example.asc" from a real CAN dump for the four wheel speed encoders based on data provided by Jeremy Daily: http://tucrrc.utulsa.edu/ToyotaCAN.html.
 For convenience purposes, two individual CAN messages in the original example are merged into a single one to have an 8 byte payload.
 The raw CAN data has been transformed to asc format.

+First start odsupercomponent:

+    $ LD_LIBRARY_PATH=/opt/od/lib ./odsupercomponent --cid=111

-Go to /opt/od/bin/ and start odsupercomponent.
-The execution of odsupercomponent requires a configuration file.
-Create the configuration file if it does not exist:
+Note that the execution of odsupercomponent requires a configuration file.
+Create the configuration file if it does not exist in your current directory:

     $ touch configuration

-Then start odsupercomponent:

-    $ ./odsupercomponent --cid=111

-Open a new terminal and start odcanasreplay:
+While odsupercomponent is running, open a new terminal and start odcanasreplay:

-    $ ./odcanascreplay --cid=111 --freq=10 < path/to/the/example/file/stated/above/example.asc
+    $ LD_LIBRARY_PATH=/opt/od/lib ./odcanascreplay --cid=111 --freq=10 < path/to/the/example/file/stated/above/example.asc

 Open a new terminal and start odcanmapper:

-    $ ./odcanmapper --cid=111
+    $ LD_LIBRARY_PATH=/opt/od/lib ./odcanmapper --cid=111

 Open a new terminal and start odcockpit:

-    $ ./odcockpit --cid=111
+    $ LD_LIBRARY_PATH=/opt/od/lib ./odcockpit --cid=111

 Open the plugin "spy" in odcockpit and you should be able to see the replayed CAN messages.